 - The period cannot be followed by a number.
-For example, myfield.
-9 is an invalid field name. - The period cannot be followed by the text string op (the two letters "op").
+For example, myfield.9 is an invalid field name. - The period cannot be followed by the text string op (the two letters "op").
 For example, myfield.op is an invalid field name. - The period cannot be followed by the text string global (the word "global").
 For example, myfield.global is an invalid field name.

 Field names containing any of these exceptions cannot be accessed via XML using an HTTP query.
-These constructs are reserved for record IDs, as described in the section, "About the syntax for a fully qualified field name" on page 44.
+Using periods in field names should be reserved for record IDs, as described in "About the syntax for a fully qualified field name" on page 45.

 Value is: For the -new and -edit query commands, specify the value you want to store in the field in the current record.
 For the -find query commands, specify the value you want to search for in the field.
 When you specify the value for a date, time, or timestamp field, specify the value using the "fm" format for that field type.
-The "fm" formats are MM/dd/yyyy for date, HH:mm:ss for time, and MM/dd/yyyy HH:mm:ss for timestamp.
+The "fm" formats are MM/DD/YYYY for date, hh:mm:ss for time, and MM/DD/YYYY hh:mm:ss for timestamp.